johnstonbl01/clementinejs/versions/fcc.md

 **public** - This directory contains information used to render the view (i.e. css & images).

 - **css** - Contains the style sheet for the application
+- **fonts** - Contains custom fonts for the application
 - **img** - Contains any images used in the view (i.e. the Clementine.js logo)
 - _index.html_ - This file contains all HTML code to render the view for this single-page application.

 ### Ports and MongoDB Collection

-Clementine.js uses port 3000 for the application and the default MongoDB port of 27017.
-These can both be changed within the `server.js` file.
+This version of Clementine.js uses port `8080` for the application and the default MongoDB port of 27017.
+These can both be changed within the `.env` file that [should be created](#local-environment-variables).

 MongoDB will use the database `clementinejs` and the `users` collection.
-These can be amended in the `server.js` and `/app/models/users.js` files respectively.
+These can be amended in the `.env` and `/app/models/users.js` files respectively.

 ### User Model